Holi: Main day

 The next morning is celebrated as Rangwali Holi (Dhuleti) where people smear and drench each other with colours.
-Water guns and water-filled balloons are often used to play and colour each other, with anyone and any place being considered fair game to color.
-Groups often carry drums and other musical instruments going from place to place singing and dancing.
-Throughout the day people visit family, and friends and foes come together to chat, enjoy food and drink, and partake in Holi delicacies.
+Water guns and water-filled balloons are often used to play and colour each other, with anyone and any place being considered fair game to colour.
+Groups often carry drums and other musical instruments going from place to place, singing and dancing.
+Throughout the day, people visit family, and friends and foes come together to chat, enjoy food and drinks, and partake in Holi delicacies.
+Holi is also a festival of forgiveness and new starts, which ritually aims to generate harmony in society.
+Many cities in Uttar Pradesh also organise Kavi sammelan in the evening.